gcmd/gcmd.github.io/_posts/2021-01-25-Build-on-Ubuntu-2004.md

 ```

 This will result in gnome-commander being installed.
 However, there is a
-dependent package which gdebi will not install.
+dependent package which gdebi will not install (two packages if you chose to
+build gnome-commander with the unique option.)
 It must be obtained from the
 Ubuntu 18.04 repo.
 As was done for the initial build, add the necessary repo
 to /etc/apt/sources.list.
 In this case only the univers repo is needed.